Charles C. Hughes Stadium: Sacramento Republic FC

 The expansion USL Pro soccer club Sacramento Republic FC played the first few home games of 2014 at Hughes Stadium, where their per-game attendance dwarfed that of the rest of the league, and where they recorded three sellouts.
 The team left Hughes in June 2014 for Bonney Field, a newly built facility in Cal Expo with a full-sized soccer field and lower capacity.

 Concerts

 Sacramento Pop Festival

 The Sacramento Pop Festival was held at Hughes in 1967 on Sunday, October 15, headlined by Jefferson Airplane, Nitty Gritty Dirt Band, Strawberry Alarm Clock, and The Sunshine Company.
 It was held four months after the Monterey Pop Festival.

 Pink Floyd

 In 1988, Hughes Stadium was the venue for Pink Floyd during their Momentary Lapse of Reason tour, with a sold-out crowd of 27,000 on April 20.

-Largest crowd in Sacramento history
+Doobie Brothers/Santana

-On August 16, 1981, Hughes Stadium set the all-time attendance record for a concert in Sacramento, when more than 42,000 fans attended the "Rockin' the Capital" concert.
-The Doobie Brothers headlined the concert and were joined by Carlos Santana, Rick Springfield, and Gamma.
+On August 16, 1981, 21,041 fans attended the "Rockin' the Capital" concert, according to Billboard Magazine.
+The Doobie Brothers headlined the concert and were joined by Santana, Rick Springfield, Gamma and Ranger.